CTRL+P to print this page

 SECTION III – MEMBERSHIP

-Membership in a Standard 20 group is accorded to an active general manager, officer, or principle of a business.
+Membership in a Total Company 20 group is accorded to an active general manager, officer, or principle of a business.
 In a Departmental 20 group, membership may be granted to the department manager by consent of the 20 group.
 SBM reserves the right to approve or revoke memberships.

 To qualify for membership, the business must: